luyangliuable/personal-portfolio/readme.md

 * [ ] CSSCrossbrowser: Develop a tool to transform CSS code for seamless compatibility across all browsers.
 * [ ] Anoyletters: Introduce a feature for posting anonymous letters, released on a daily or weekly basis.
 * [ ] Convert all [Coding Notes](https://github.com/luyangliuable/coding-notes ) into a section on personal website and rendered.
-* [ ] Blog Reading page show [snake](https://lab.hakim.se/progress-nav/#dev ) like table of contents animation effect as user reads hard to explain but we'll see.
-* [ ] Set up TLS certificate and encryption
 * [ ] When components mount have cool fade in or ease in effect.
 * [ ] Cookie functionality
 * [ ] Tracker to see what ip address visited page, how many clicks, how long etc.